-The Mobile App channel not only allows you to send mobile app messages to contacts as batch or automated messages, but also allows you to collect data using Cordial's native mobile app solution.
+The mobile app channel enables you to send mobile app messages to contacts as batch or automated messages, also allowing you to collect data using Cordial's native mobile app solution.

 3.Select the Transport Name of the channel.